How To Safely Remove Skin Tags

 Who gets skin tags?

 About half of all adults will develop at least one skin tag in their lifetime.
 People can develop skin tags as early as their 20s, but they are most common after age 40.
 More tend to appear with age.
-Once a skin tag has developed, it’s almost always there for life.
+Skin tags do not go away without treatment.

 Experts don’t know what causes skin tags, but they may “run in the family.”
 They’re also more common among those with certain health conditions, including obesity, type 2 diabetes, metabolic syndrome, human papilloma virus (HPV) and a genetic disorder called Birt-Hogg-Dube Syndrome.
-It’s also possible that skin tags form as a result of skin-to-skin friction and irritation in body folds, or that they are a normal consequence of aging.
+These growths may also form due to friction and irritation in skin folds.

 How can you safely remove skin tags?